Graduate Academic and International Specialists

 Book an appointment

 To view available times and book an appointment, please log into the Learning and Advising Portal, click on "Faculty of Graduate Studies", select “Book by Appointment Type”.
-We offer appointments on Main Campus (ES 1010) everyday and Foothills Campus (HSC G740) once a week.
+Appointments are available on Main Campus (MT 230) everyday and Foothills Campus (HSC G740) once a week.

 Questions?

-Not sure if our office is the right place to go?
+Not sure if FGS is the right place to go?
 Don’t see any available appointments online?